 Foreign Language (French & Spanish)

 Students studying French use the Accelerated Integrative Method of Language Learning found in the Histoires en Action curriculum, which encourages students to speak exclusively in French.
 Classroom vocabulary is learned at the start of the course, and then students speak exclusively in French.
 There is daily oral and written interaction with the instructor as well as semester plays performed in French.
-Students have the opportunity to gain a high school credit in French I.
+Students have the opportunity to gain a high school credit in French I and II.

 Beginning in fifth grade, students have the option to take Spanish.
 Students develop oral comprehension and written expression.
 By the end of eighth grade, reading and writing skills in Spanish are expanded to such a level that students are prepared for high school Spanish.
 Students have the opportunity to gain a high school credit in Spanish I.